Otto von Bismarck: Minister President of Prussia

 Prince Wilhelm became King of Prussia upon his brother Frederick Wilhelm IV's death in 1861.
-The new monarch often came into conflict with the increasingly liberal Prussian Diet (Landtag).
-A crisis arose in 1862, when the Diet refused to authorize funding for a proposed re-organization of the army.
-The King's ministers could not convince legislators to pass the budget, and the King was unwilling to make concessions.
+The new monarch often came into conflict with the increasingly liberal Prussian Landtag.
+A crisis arose in 1862 when the Landtag refused to authorise funding for a proposed re-organisation of the army.
+The King's ministers could not convince legislators to pass the budget, and the king was unwilling to make concessions.
 Wilhelm threatened to abdicate in favour of his son Crown Prince Frederick William, who opposed his doing so, believing that Bismarck was the only politician capable of handling the crisis.
 However, Wilhelm was ambivalent about appointing a person who demanded unfettered control over foreign affairs.
-It was in September 1862, when the Abgeordnetenhaus (House of Deputies) overwhelmingly rejected the proposed budget, that Wilhelm was persuaded to recall Bismarck to Prussia on the advice of Roon.
+It was in September 1862, when the Abgeordnetenhaus (House of Representatives) overwhelmingly rejected the proposed budget, that Wilhelm was persuaded to recall Bismarck to Prussia on the advice of Roon.
 On 23 September 1862, Wilhelm appointed Bismarck Minister President and Foreign Minister.

 Bismarck, Roon and Moltke took charge at a time when relations among the Great Powers (Great Britain, France, Austria and Russia) had been shattered by the Crimean War and the First Italian War of Independence.
 In the midst of this disarray, the European balance of power was restructured with the creation of the German Empire as the dominant power in continental Europe apart from Russia.
-This was achieved by Bismarck's diplomacy, Roon's reorganization of the army and Moltke's military strategy.
+This was achieved by Bismarck's diplomacy, Roon's reorganisation of the army and Moltke's military strategy.